guilhemmarchand/nmon-for-splunk/docs/hec_deployment.rst

 * https://github.com/guilhemmarchand/nmon-logger

-The nmon-logger is provided as a deb and rpm package for Linux OS, it has been tested against:
+The nmon-logger is provided as a deb and rpm package for Linux OS and AIX, it has been tested against:

 * Ubuntu (x86 and Powerpc)
 * Debian (x86)